Mummers Parade: 19th century

+20th century

 The first official parade was held January 1, 1901.
 The first string band, Trilby, was organized in 1898, first paraded in 1902, and last paraded in 2014.
 In the early years of the official parade, the makeshift costumes of most celebrants were gradually replaced by more elaborate outfits funded by associations' fund-raising efforts.

 The official parade has been cancelled only thrice during its history.
 One happened in 1919 as a result of the Spanish Flu epidemic when many public events were cancelled; another occurred in 1934 due to the effects of the Great Depression and a lack of prize money; and 2021 on grounds of the COVID-19 pandemic.

 As they assimilated to Philadelphia, many immigrant groups have joined the tradition.
 Numerous Irish immigrants and Irish-Americans from South Philadelphia became involved in the Mummers Parade as both Mummers performers and parade goers.
 Other ethnic groups were soon integrated into the parade through the years.
 Italian-Americans and Italian immigrants to South Philadelphia began to participate in the Mummers Parade in large numbers after World War II.
 While South Philadelphia (especially Pennsport) remains one of the most important centers for Mummers traditions and Mummers members, more recent immigrants to the neighborhood from Asia and Latin America generally have fewer ties to the parade and tradition.

 While almost all parade participants are currently white, African American mummers existed in the past.
 The all African American Golden Eagle Club, formed in 1866, had 300 members in the 1906 parade, for example.
 Judges systematically discriminated against black clubs, however, and the last, the Octavius Catto Club, withdrew after receiving last place in the 1929 parade.
 The brass bands hired to accompany the Comic Brigades often include black musicians, but do not dress in costume and consider themselves session musicians rather than Mummers.
 By 1964, only one African American mummer, Willis Fluelling, remained.
 As of 2007, a few of the less traditional clubs, such as Spiral Q Puppet Theater's West Philadelphia Mummers Brigade, were integrated.

 The comic "wenches" and other female roles in most skits are typically performed by men in drag.
 Women were not officially allowed in the parade until the 1970s.

-Budget problems
+The South Philly Vikings ran Viking Hall in the 1980s and 1990s, the venue today known as 2300 Arena.